 Step Action 1 Assign a TCP port to the access server port.
-The access server uses 23, and 2001 to 2032 as TCP port numbers.
+The access server uses 23 as the default port number.
+The user can use any valid TCP port number.
 The TCP port number is the number that users on the TCP/IP network use to connect to the device on the access server port.
 2 Determine which access server port or ports are to be assigned to the Telnet listener.
 3 Provide an identification string that helps users recognize and use the resource.
 It can be up to 40 characters in length.
 The factory-set default is no identification string.
 4 Enable the listener to receive connections.
 The factory-set default for CONNECTIONS is DISABLED.
 5 Specify the individual access server session characteristics, as described in the Configuring Telnet Server Session Characteristics section in this chapter.